ONLINE HELP

 • Creating a Dashboard control

-• Adding a widget to a Dashboard control
+• Add a widget to a Dashboard control

-• Defining or modifying the display options of a widget
+• Define or modify the display options of a widget

 • Configuring a Dashboard control in the editor